Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 So, if you have a StringLiteral object, you can call data() on it to get a pointer to its underlying data.
 This could be useful if you need to pass the string data to a function that requires a pointer, or if you want to perform low-level operations on the string data.

 ### 4.3.2 The String type
 The `String` type represents a mutable string.
+Declare an immutable string with let.
 The `string` module contains basic methods for working with strings.
 Mojo uses UTF-8 encoding to store strings.
 The length len corresponds to the number of bytes, not number of characters.
 The string value is heap-allocated, but the String itself is actually a pointer to the heap allocated data.
 This means we can load a huge amount of data into it, and change the size of the data dynamically during runtime.
 (Picture ??)

 ```mojo